MahmoudHegazi/Udacity_Item_Catalog/README.md

 10.  comments present and effectively explain longer code procedures.
 11.  full responsive.
 12.  working searching Filed.
-13. Using some Python function to add some AI to the web app
+13. Using some Python function to add some AI to the web app.
+14. Using HTML5 to add cool things like Sound You Heared when You start the app first time.
+15.  using Pure JS to add some function and make the app more smart.

 # ScreenShoots
 ![screenshot1](app1.JPG "screenshot1")